linketech/leaf/readme.md

 When env value is set to null, leaf will read the env vars value from current shell.
 So you can keep your sensitive information away from the codes.

+## Build script

+The leaf will run the build script(if declared) in the install stage.
+By defalut, leaf will take the scripts.build command if it is declared in the package.json.
+Or you can declare the command in leaf.json using field "build".